How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 Track where AI predictions fail and document how users compensate.

 Example: A customer service chatbot MVP should be tested with real support queries.
-Success is measured not just by response accuracy but also by whether users trust the AI and continue engaging with it.
+Response accuracy matters, but so does whether users trust the AI and continue engaging with it.

-Expert Tip: Feedback should guide the next iteration.
-Many startups waste time tweaking models endlessly.
-Instead, focus on whether the AI solves the business problem, even if performance metrics are imperfect at the start.
+Feedback should guide the next iteration.
+Focus on whether the AI solves the business problem, even if performance metrics are imperfect at the start.

 Step 7: Launch and Deploy